Summer 2026 10am-5pm. Belper, Derbyshire.

-An introduction to permaculture course, with practical activities in the community garden.
+An introduction to permaculture course, with practical activities in meadows, by river, in town, and a community garden.

 We will share lunch together to give space to talk and connect.